Dare Devils and Nature Lovers

 • Mukluks - knee high moccasins, comfortable, breathable high gaiter

-• Camp Overboots - are shells with an insulated bottom.
-Worn over insulated booties around camp or late night toilet trips.
+• Wear insulated booties with soles around camp or late night toilet trips.

-• Keep socks, shoes, & gloves loose, allow blood flow to warm fingers & toes
+• Keep socks, shoes, gloves loose, to allow blood flow to warm fingers/toes

 • Gaiters keep snow, rain out of boots, feet dry, warms lower legs.